Alyssa Lindsay, Executive Director

-Sarah Kinnie, Program Manager
+Sarah Kinnie, Learning and Storytelling Manager

-Sarah is one of two Program Managers with Bridges Social Development for the community of Morley.
 Born in raised in New Brunswick on Mi’kmaq territory, Sarah’s first teachings in aboriginal culture arrived at the age of 20 from members of the Paqtnkek First Nation community while she was an undergraduate student at St. Francis Xavier University in Antigonish, Nova Scotia.
 Sarah’s passionate exploration of the human role and responsibility to care for the environment led her to pursue a B.A. (with Honours) in Sociology with a major in Interdisciplinary Studies in Aquatic Resources.
 Upon graduation, she spent the next 13 years working across non-profit sectors, which included a pilot program for youth in the criminal justice system, the coordination of a national environmental internship program for university graduates with ECO Canada; the management of the volunteer department at the Mustard Seed in Calgary; and the coordination of youth biking expeditions across Canada and Argentina for Two Wheel View.
 She has also volunteered her time with the Human Venture Institute (formerly Leadership Calgary), the Alberta Network of Immigrant Women (ANIW), and Refreshed, and has travelled to more than 15 countries around the world.

 Alison Stalker, Program Manager